-Attend events, and read, watch, and listen to our media coverage on TV (YouTube), Podcasts, and digital and written articles about Boomers Rick and Wendy Walleighs’ book and inspiring move to Swaziland and then Nairobi, Kenya for a total of 18 months.
+Boomers Rick and Wendy Walleighs’ book details their inspiring move to Swaziland and then Nairobi, Kenya for a total of 18 months.
 These are documented on this website and in their book titled From Silicon Valley to Swaziland: How One Couple Found Purpose & Adventure in an Encore Career.
 It is available on Amazon, all online book retailers, and some Bay Area bookstores.
+Go to Media Coverage to see all the media featuring the Walleigh’ adventures.
 ALL ROYALTIES ARE DONATED TO TECHNOSERVE, the international development organization for which the Walleighs worked, to continue its “Business Solutions to Poverty” in Africa and Latin America, so please buy this book for friends and family!

 Bruce McNamer, President & CEO of The Community Foundation for the Nation’s Capital Region (Washington DC) & former CEO of TechnoServe–“Rick and Wendy Walleigh are my down-to-earth heroes.
 At the end of Phase 1 of very successful careers–still healthy enough to spend their retirement days skiing, golfing, lunching, traveling in style–they chose instead to take their energy and considerable skills and apply them in some of the poorest communities in the world.